-The ancient 'greasy' lettuce of Constantinople.
-Ancient variety that has been grown by urban farmers near modern day Istanbul, Turkey, for the past 1,500 years.
+The ancient ‘greasy’ lettuce of historic Constantinople!
+Ancient variety that has been grown by urban farmers near modern-day Istanbul, Turkey, for the past 1,500 years.
 This variety has been cultivated for centuries in Istanbul’s famous urban gardens, called Bostanlar.
-These ancient gardens are now threatened by urban sprawl, thankfully there has be a resurgence of attention from local seed savers to keep this variety from going extinct.
-This variety has been recognized by the Ark of Taste as a beloved culinary symbol of these historic gardens.
+These ancient gardens are now threatened by urban sprawl; thankfully, there has been a resurgence of attention from local seed savers to keep this variety from going extinct.
+This variety has been recognized by the Ark of Taste as a beloved culinary symbol of the historic gardens.
 A romaine type with long leaves, a crisp center and white seeds.
 Locals report that the incredible flavor and tender leaves are so juicy and high in natural oils that there is no need for dressing.
-We are delighted to offer this culturally important and highly gourmet variety.
+Thanks to Kathleen Jantz-Koprivnik for bringing this variety to our attention and for working so hard to grow us seeds.
+We are delighted to offer this culturally important and highly gourmet variety!